foundation-model-stack/avengers/docs/telescoping-cache.md

 Here, the L-shapes represent merges: two values combine into one with twice the coverage, and the existing colors/entries are re-allocated to the previous entries plus the one new token.

 Similar to scan-based and state-space models, this merge/compression pattern admits an efficient though somewhat involved implementation for pretraining in parallel, while also reducing to a very simple RNN-style "update rule" at inference time.
 Simply merge two values and add the next.
 In fact, the telescoping cache can be implemented as a Linear Time-Dependent associative scan with non-diagonal update matrices (though this is not the approach taken here).
+However, unlike scan-based approaches, telescoping caches explicitly retain information retrieval capabilities, since we're still doing vanilla attention over the compressed cache.

-In small-scale runs (~1.5B-scale Llama models over 100B tokens), telescoping cache models converge to similar or slightly worse values, while demonstrating comparable - and even slightly improved! - scores on lm-eval tasks:
+In small-scale runs (~1.5B-scale Llama models over 100B tokens), telescoping cache models converge to similar or slightly worse values, while demonstrating comparable - and even slightly improved! - scores on lm-eval tasks (zero-shot, normalized acc):

 <img src="../images/tele_results1.png" alt="isolated" width="600"/>
 <img src="../images/tele_results2.png" alt="isolated" width="600"/>